DoraALin/distribution/docs/configuration.md

       headers:
         X-Content-Type-Options: [nosniff]

 The `http` option details the configuration for the HTTP server that hosts the registry.

-Registry accepts $HTTP\_PROXY and $NO\_PROXY environment variables as http proxy configuration.
+During http configuration, registry uses the proxy indicated by $HTTP\_PROXY and $NO\_PROXY environment variables.
+See [document for http package](https://golang.org/pkg/net/http/#ProxyFromEnvironment) for details.

 <table>
   <tr>